-In the linear accel/decel mode, when the programmed move is longer than the ramp time, a trapezoidal velocity profile is achieved.
+In the accel/decel mode, when the programmed move is longer than the ramp time, a trapezoidal velocity profile is achieved.
 When the move is shorter, (but greater than 16.384 mSec.), a triangular velocity profile results and the axis does not attain the programmed feedrate.
-Parabolic profile is truncated when the programmed move is not long enough to attain programmed feedrate.

-Figure 6-1 and 6-2 illustrate some examples of linear and parabolic ramping in both full and truncated profiling modes.
+Figure 6-1 and 6-2 illustrate some examples of linear ramping in both full and truncated profiling modes.